Josseyo/BarWar-game/README.md

 ### Project goal

-* Design  a stylish and engaging user interface for a rock-paper-scissors game
+* Design a clean retro-stylish and engaging user interface for a rock-paper-scissors game
 * Using JavaScript to implement functions such as:

 	* Managing player choices
 	* Generating computer selections
-	* Determining round winners
+	* Determining round winner
-* Update the game interface dynamically based on player interactions to display
+	* Update the game interface dynamically based on player interactions clicking any of the various buttons
-	* Selections
-	* Round result
+	* Display result
 	* Total scores

 ### User goal